Our student-centered Middle School program is designed to meet the needs of growing adolescents.

 Introductory Integrated Math Part B

-Introductory Integrated Math Part B is part two of a two-year introductory course that begins with Part A. In Part B, students continue their work with rational numbers by synthesizing them with an in depth study of expressions, equations, exponents and radicals.
-Students apply those skills and concepts in a study of geometry including angle relationships, the pythagorean theorem, and two and three dimensional measurement.
+Introductory Integrated Math Part B is part two of a two-year introductory course that begins with Part A. In Part B, students continue their work with rational numbers by synthesizing them with an in-depth study of expressions, equations, exponents and radicals.
+Students apply those skills and concepts in a study of geometry including angle relationships, the Pythagorean theorem, and two and three dimensional measurement.
 Finally, to prepare for the subsequent course work, students learn to solve, write and graph multi-step equations and inequalities.
 Students use a variety of means of expression to justify, explain and model mathematics as they make sense of problems and persevere in solving them.

 Integrated Math 1